M-Serajian/MTB-Pipeline/README.md

 ## First step:
 Download the raw data.
-The data used in this study are available at European Nucleotide Archive (ENA).
+The data used in this study are available at the European Nucleotide Archive (ENA).
 The project numbers used to download the data are accessible [here](https://github.com/M-Serajian/enaBrowserTools/blob/c9ed1a39510bb976079177f2726f0a0ec9cf1275/Projects.txt).

 ## Second step:
 Assemble FASTQ data using [SPAdes](https://github.com/ablab/spades).

 ## Third step:
-Extract the phenotypes from the ENA data and matching the identifier numbers.
+Extract the phenotypes from the ENA data and match the identifier numbers.

 ## Fourth step:
 Extract Kmer  using [SBWT-kmer-counters](https://github.com/jnalanko/SBWT-kmer-counters).